AplUSAndmINUS/az-tw-website-functions/FRONTEND_API_MAPPING.md

 ## Authentication

-All endpoints require API key authentication via the `X-API-Key` header.
-The API key value should be obtained from environment configuration.
+All endpoints require API key authentication via the `x-api-key` header.
+The API key value should be obtained from environment configuration and is managed through Azure Key Vault.

 ## Error Handling